Budibase/website/content/blog/budibase-s-public-api-is-now-publicly-available.md

 You can learn more about the Budibase API at the following places:

-1. [General documentation](https://docs.budibase.com/docs/public-api): You’ll learn how to get your API key, how to use spec, and how to use with Postman
+1. [General documentation](https://docs.budibase.com/docs/public-api): Learn how to get your API key, how to use spec, and how to use with Postman
-2. [Interactive API documentation](https://docs.budibase.com/reference/post_applications): Interact with the API
+2. [Interactive API documentation](https://docs.budibase.com/reference/post_applications): Learn how to interact with the API